friendly-bits/shell-scheduler/README.md

 ## Real-world example

-For a complete integration, see [`hagezi-fetch.sh`](hagezi-fetch.sh) — a concurrent downloader for DNS blocklists.
+For a complete integration example, see [`hagezi-fetch.sh`](hagezi-fetch.sh) - a concurrent downloader for DNS blocklists.
 It demonstrates per-job parameters, signal forwarding, cleanup of orphaned child processes, and bookkeeping across callbacks.
 A full walkthrough of these patterns is in the [reference](REFERENCE.md#real-world-example).